 By Jonathan Fisk

-I want to start by prefacing that this article is mostly written with white-POC mixed people in mind.
+I want to start by prefacing that this post is mostly written with white-POC mixed people in mind.
 As a white-Puerto Rican mixed person who strongly claims their Black and Taíno backgrounds, this is what I am, this is what I know, and so this is what I felt capable of writing about.
-Conversations about non-white mixes are definitely needed, and something being had, but not the focus of this article.
+Conversations about non-white mixes are definitely needed, and something being had, but not the focus of this post.
 That said, many themes here run true for other mixed people who might not fit this category, as well as for white-passing Latinx people.

 Know that this has all been written all out of love.
 I’m writing this with not a hint of shade in my words, but as someone who wishes they heard these words earlier on in their exploration of identity as a mixed person.